ntnhut/LeetSolve/docs/source/preface.md

 [^basic]: Such advanced topics like Tree, Graph, Back Tracking, etc. are not included in this version.

 The coding challenges in this book are picked from leetcode.com.
-You can find their link in the footnote.
+You can find their titles on leetcode.com.
 I chose the ones that are not too difficult and do not require much effort and determination to solve.
-You might come across some simple problems I go directly to the code without saying much about the idea (intuition) since it is straight-forward.
+You might come across some simple problems I go directly to the code without saying much about the idea (intuition) since their solution is straight-forward.

-I also keep the problems' original constraints (inputs' size, limits, etc.) as the code in this book is the one I submitted on Leetcode.com.
-It explains why I do not consider/handle corner cases or invalid inputs.
+I also keep the problems' original constraints (inputs' size, limits, etc.) as the code in this book are the ones I submitted on Leetcode.com.
+It explains why most of the time I do not consider/handle corner cases or invalid inputs.

 The problems in each chapter are also put in order of increasing difficulty.
 Each challenge comes with a detailed solution, explaining the logic behind the solution and how to implement it in C++, my strongest programming language[^python].